 Anfield Resources Inc. is a resource company engaged in mineral exploration and development in the United States.
-The Company is a reporting issuer in British Columbia, and Alberta, and its common shares trade on the TSX Venture Exchange under the symbol "ARY" and the Frankfurt Stock Exchange under the symbol "OAD".
+The Company is a reporting issuer in British Columbia, and Alberta, and its common shares trade on the TSX Venture Exchange under the symbol "ARY", the OTCQB Marketplace under the symbol "ANLDF" and the Frankfurt Stock Exchange under the symbol "OAD".

 The trend indicators for nuclear energy and the uranium sector are positive and point towards sustained increases in the uranium price -- as is now called for by many uranium analysts.
-Notably, as of May 1 2016, Japan has restarted 2 reactors and is in the process of gaining approvals to restart 24 more; India is creating a strategic uranium reserve; Russia is significantly expanding domestic nuclear projects and turn-key nuclear projects abroad; and China has 42 reactors under construction with an additional 136 proposed.
-The global nuclear industry is moving forward strongly with 65 reactors currently being built, another 173 planned to come online in the next 10 years and hundreds more further back in the pipeline.
+Notably, Japan has restarted 2 reactors and is preparing further re-starts, India is creating a strategic uranium reserve, Russia is significantly expanding domestic nuclear projects and turn-key nuclear projects abroad, and the global nuclear industry is moving forward strongly with 61 reactors currently being built, another 170 planned to come online in the next 10 years and hundreds more further back in the pipeline.
 Moreover, nuclear power is increasingly being seen as essential in providing new baseload electricity and meeting greenhouse gas emission targets.
-These developments, combined with the deferment or abandonment of many uranium projects in the current low-price environment, indicate the likelihood of a uranium shortfall in the coming years with associated upward price movements.
+These developments, combined with the deferment or abandonment of many uranium projects in the current low-price environment, could potentially create a uranium shortfall in the coming years.
+Anfield feels it is well positioned to benefit from the uranium market's future prospects as it continues to advance its plans to create a vertically-integrated uranium entity.